Semiu/java-codesecurity/README.md

 ![Vulnerabilities tokens](java-cve-analysis/image/vultokens.jpg)

 The details of this project can be found in the `java-cve-analysis` folder.
-This is a completed part of the research project.
+This is a completed part of the research project, though open for improvements.

 The `javavultextdata` contains different data on Java CVE descriptions.
 The most important is the `mitrejavacve.csv` which is the Java CVEs scraped from the MITRE website.